olavidps/pytasks-api-rest/DECISION_LOG.md

 - Health check endpoint for API status monitoring
 - Added API versioning with /api/v1 prefix
 - Set up OpenAPI documentation (Swagger UI and ReDoc)

+## 4. Domain Layer Implementation

+### Repository Pattern

+Models, exceptions, and repositories were added.
+Basic CRUD methods were implemented to handle data operations.
+Filtering and pagination were included to support project needs.

+Business logic was placed inside the models.
+Clear method names like `mark_as_completed()` were used to make the code easy to understand.
+Properties were added to represent states such as `is_completed` and `is_overdue`.

+These choices helped keep the code clean and maintainable.